project-khronos/MobilePunch-FrontEnd/README.md

 A repository for hosting the front end of mobile punch.

 ## Motivation
+* Project management and event tracking all in one place

 * Accessable, up to date logs

 * Quick and easy to use interface